Varicocele Surgery Benefits: Is a Varicocelectomy Worth it?Fertility Treatment

 - Solving the problem of the slow growth of testicles in teenagers.

-Despite the benefits of varicocelectomy, the surgery may have some complications, as below:
+Despite the benefits of varicocelectomy, the surgery may have some side effects, as below:

 - Confusion and nausea due to the use of anesthetic drugs;